 Some young families want to have their baby all to themselves for a few days or even a few months.
 It may be hard for you to understand why you can't visit your newborn grandchild, but you must respect the parents' decision.

-You’re not in control.
+You’re Not in Control

-One of my friends, a very devoted mother, said that the hard part about grandparenting is not being the one in control.
+A hard part about grandparenting is not being the one in control.

 You may think that the baby is being overfed or underdressed, but these calls are not yours to make.
 Obviously, if there are any signs that your grandchild is suffering, you’ll want to say something, but if it is a matter of judgment, your judgment is not the one that counts.
 In a perfect world, the baby’s parents would ask your opinion about baby care.

-In actuality, they are more likely to turn to books, online sources, their friends and their pediatrician.
+In actuality, they are more likely to turn to books, online sources, their friends, and their pediatrician.

 If it has been only a couple of decades since you had a baby, you are probably fairly current with baby care practices.
 If, however, it has been thirty or forty years, you will find that many things have changed.
 Many pediatricians no longer recommend using alcohol on the umbilical cord.
 Breastfeeding mothers avoid supplementing with formula, and babies are seldom fed on a schedule.
 Babies are absolutely not to be put to sleep on their tummies, and fluffy blankets are taboo.
 That last sentence is really important, as stomach-sleeping and too-soft covers have been implicated in Sudden Infant Death Syndrome (SIDS).

-Some of the parenting practices that we used are all the rage today.
+Some of the parenting practices that were used are all the rage today.
 Swaddling is an ancient practice that has been repopularized by Dr. Harvey Karp’s book, The Happiest Baby on the Block.
 Swaddling is one of his Five S’s to calm a baby, and the other four S’s--stomach/side position, shushing, swinging, and sucking are likewise things that we might have done to soothe our children when they were babies.

 Some parents prefer to handle things on their own.

 They might prefer not to let grandparents babysit until the baby is older.
-Perhaps they don’t need any help cleaning house or running errands.
+Perhaps they don’t need any help cleaning the house or running errands.
 They may not want company on doctor visits.
 All of these things could be true, but you’ll never know unless you ask.
 If your help is not needed, ask again a little later.
 The attitude of the baby’s parents may change radically after the first couple of months.

 Parents can be touchy in the early days of a baby’s life, especially about comparisons.
 It's important to know what not to say.
 Never say, “Shouldn’t he be pulling up by now?” or, even worse, “Judy’s baby is younger and she’s already pulling up.”
 Celebrate the milestones -- the first words, the early steps -- without focusing on exactly when they occur.
-As long as the baby’s parents are being sensible and following the pediatrician’s advice, refrain from questioning the way they feed, bathe, clothe and otherwise care for their child.
+As long as the baby’s parents are being sensible and following the pediatrician’s advice, refrain from questioning the way they feed, bathe, clothe, and otherwise care for their child.

 The more you know about baby care and child development, the better grandparent you will be.
 Just resist the temptation to show off your knowledge.
-VeryWell is a great source for information about kids' health and about babies and toddlers in general.

 There are certain activities that parents will seldom mind grandparents doing.

-- Reading to the baby.
+- Reading to the Baby.
 Babies as young as four months may be ready to enjoy simple books.
 There’s no such thing as being read to too much, and harried parents sometimes have trouble working it into their schedules.

-- Taking the baby outside.
+- Taking the Baby Outside.
 Almost all babies love to be outdoors.
 Grandparents can take babies for a little look-see out in the yard, or pop them in a stroller for a walk around the block.
 As long as the weather is amenable, and you are careful about sun exposure, everyone will benefit.

-- Taking a turn with a fussy baby.
-Fussy babies often respond to being walked, bounced or swung, and all of those can be very tiring.
+- Taking a Turn With a Fussy Baby.
+Fussy babies often respond to being walked, bounced, or swung, and all of those can be very tiring.
 Just remember to be very quiet and gentle.